Code-Guy/BambooEngine/README.md

 # BambooEngine

-A lightweight game engine implemented with C++ and DX12.
+A lightweight game engine implemented with C++ and Vulkan.

+## Prerequisities:
+- Vulkan SDK
+- GLM
+- GLFW